rocky/python-spark/example/README.md

 [`expr2`](http://github.com/rocky/python-spark/tree/master/example/expr2)
 has more complete grammar rules.
 And the scanner is split off from the parser.
-The pytest program `test_grammar.py` show off using the parser check_grammar() function to make sure that there are no extraneous nonterminals in left-hand or right-hand grammar rules.
+The pytest program `test_grammar.py` shows off using the parser *check_grammar()* function to make sure that there are no extraneous nonterminals in left-hand or right-hand grammar rules.

 [gdb-loc](http://github.com/rocky/python-spark/tree/master/example/gdb-loc)